zcash/zips/draft-nuttycom-funding-allocation.rst

 are suggestions to achieve the outlined motivations that should be considered in those future ZIP(s):

-1. **Cap on Grants**: Grants should be capped to prevent any single project from depleting the lockbox funds rapidly.
-This ensures long-term availability of funds for various projects.
-Additionally, capping grants necessitates more granular definitions of work, goals, milestones, KPIs, and achievements, requiring that work be confirmed and approved in smaller, more manageable increments.
+1. **Cap on Grants**: Grants should be capped to promote more granular accountability and incremental goal-setting.
+This approach ensures that projects are required to define their work, goals, milestones, KPIs, and achievements in smaller, more manageable increments.
+Even if a single project is utilizing significant funds quickly, the cap ensures that progress is continuously evaluated and approved based on tangible results and alignment with community priorities.

 2. **Decentralized Disbursement Mechanism**: The disbursement mechanism should be sufficiently decentralized to ensure the regulatory motivations are